cloudywaters/cloudywaters.github.io/src/content/posts/Technical/OperatingModelIntro/operating-model-intro.md

 Well, before we get into it I would like to just acknowledge that this is my first blog on my new site.
 I'm starting with an ambitious topic that I'm planning on being a series.
 Let's see how I go!

 ## Intro
 I have been working in IT for a long time now.
-Both in an opetation capacity and also as a consultant.
+Both in an opetational capacity and also as a consultant.
 I have seen a lot of different environments in Azure, some great and some not so great.
 The ones that are'nt so great all have the same thing in common- They haven't really thought about their operating model.

 When it comes to cloud computing, everyone talks about the magic of scalability, flexibility, and cost efficiency.
 But what’s often missing from the conversation is how businesses actually manage their cloud environments effectively.
 Its always just jumping straight into workload projects and deploying these in an isolated context, with no real thought about how this will work in the context of the rest of the environment.